 Despite being sparsely used, the cherry almost always manages to capture your attention.
 The sheet partly folded on top of the bed, the pillow on the chair, and the rug are perfect examples of how the color can be used in a variety of interior decor elements.

 Considered to be a softer feminine shade, coral is a vibrant color.
 This tone actually stands out with both the darker and lighter shades of gray.
-It is one of the combinations that will give you the energetic feel.
+It is one of the combinations that will give you an energetic feel.
 It would be an ideal choice in the living rooms or the kitchen and dining spaces.

 11. Teal and Turquoise